Lung Disease Warning Signs

 When lung cancer is detected at a very early stage, it may be more likely to be cured.
 Low-dose CT lung cancer scan has shown to improve survival by 20 percent according to The National Lung Screening Trial (NLST) by the National Cancer Institute (NCI).
 Insurance may cover CT lung cancer screenings.
 Call 423-495-LUNG (5864) for more information.

-CHI Memorial is honored to be one of 48 hospitals in the nation to receive a 'high performing' rating in nine surgical procedures including lung cancer surgery.
+CHI Memorial is honored to be one of 48 hospitals in the nation to receive a 'high performing' rating in nine surgical procedures and chronic conditions evaluated by U.S. News, including lung cancer surgery and COPD.

 > learn more